Debt collecting and process serving breaches and penalties

 Offence Maximum penalty

-Wrongful conversion and false accounts
+Wrongful conversion (or unauthorised use of money) and falsifying accounts

 or 5 years imprisonment

-Unauthorised use of trust account
+Unauthorised use of a trust account

 or 2 years imprisonment